rune-rs/rune/book/src/foreword.md

 Ok, I *sometimes* do that professionally as well.
 But a working environment is much more constrained.
 Personal projects should be fun!

-Anyway, that means the bot isn't incredibly specialized to only suit my needs and can be used by others.
+Anyway, that means the bot isn't overly specialized to only suit my needs and can be used by others.
 It's starting to see a little bit of that use now which is a lot of fun.
 I made something which helps people do something cool.

 All the commands in the bot are written in [Rust], and [compiled straight into the bot].
 This is nice because Rust is an incredible language.
 But Rust is also